+This field encodes a sequence of components that form a name, each component encoded as a GeneralString.
+Taken together, a PrincipalName and a Realm form a principal identifier.
+Most PrincipalNames will have only a few components (typically one or two).

 '''

-(i.e. at least one of the components, or the realm, must be different).

-This constraint may be eliminated in the future.

-This field encodes a sequence of components that form a name, each

-\hbox{{\tt component encoded as a GeneralString.
-Taken together, a PrincipalName}\\

-and a Realm form a principal identifier.
-Most PrincipalNames will have

-only a few components (typically one or two).

 KerberosTime ::=

 GeneralizedTime

 -- Specifying UTC time zone (Z)

 The timestamps used in Kerberos are encoded as GeneralizedTimes.
 An encoding

 shall specify the UTC time zone (Z) and shall not include any fractional

 portions of the seconds.
 It further shall not include any separators.

 Example: The only valid format for UTC time 6 minutes, 27 seconds after 9 pm

 on 6 November 1985 is 19851106210627Z.

 HostAddress ::=

 SEQUENCE {

 addr-type[0]

 INTEGER,

+OCTET STRING

 address[1]

-OCTET STRING
+}

+SEQUENCE OF HostAddress

 HostAddresses ::=

-SEQUENCE OF HostAddress

 The host address encodings consists of two fields:

 addr-type

 This field specifies the type of address that follows.
 Pre-defined

 values for this field are specified in section 8.1.

 This field encodes a single address of type addr-type.

 The two forms differ slightly.
 HostAddress contains exactly one address;

 HostAddresses contains a sequence of possibly many addresses.

-AuthorizationData ::=

-SEQUENCE OF SEQUENCE {
+AuthorizationData ::= SEQUENCE OF SEQUENCE {

 ad-type[0]

 INTEGER.

+OCTET STRING

 ad-data[1]

-OCTET STRING

 }

 ad-data

 This field contains authorization data to be interpreted according to

 the value of the corresponding ad-type field.

 ad-type

 This field specifies the format for the ad-data subfield.
 All negative

 values are reserved for local use.
 Non-negative values are reserved for

 registered use.

 Each sequence of type and data is referred to as an authorization element.

 Elements may be application specific, however, there is a common set of

 recursive elements that should be understood by all implementations.
 These

 elements contain other elements embedded within them, and the interpretation

 of the encapsulating element determines which of the embedded elements must

 be interpreted, and which may be ignored.
 Definitions for these common

 elements may be found in Appendix B.

 TicketExtensions ::= SEQUENCE OF SEQUENCE {

+INTEGER,

 te-type[0]

-INTEGER,

 te-data[1]

 OCTET STRING

 }

+te-data

+This field contains opaque data that must be carried with the ticket to

 '''